-Anyone who shares UVA Library's commitment to sustainable scholarship has the power to act to move scholarly publishing in a better direction.
+The Library’s power to improve the scholarly ecosystem is extremely limited.
+The most important decisions impacting scholarly publishing are made by authors, administrators, journal editors, and researchers.
+Anyone who shares the Library's commitment to sustainable scholarship has the power to act to move scholarly publishing in a better direction.
 Here are some of the steps people are already taking to promote change from a variety of roles in the scholarly ecosystem:

 Authors

-- Publish your articles in Open Access journals, which make the final published version available for free online.
+• Publish your articles in Open Access journals, which make the final published version available for free online.
 Reputable OA journals exist in almost every field.
 Find guidance and lists at Think, Check, Submit and the Directory of Open Access Journals.
+The Library supports open access publishing through deals with some publishers.
 (Note: beware unsustainable Article Processing Charges!
 Most OA journals do not charge fees at all, some charge reasonable fees, and some journals use their prestige to overcharge.
-Consider alternatives below rather than paying high fees.)
+Consider self-archiving rather than paying high fees.)

-- Self-archive your work if you publish in a subscription journal:
+• Self-archive your published work if you publish in a subscription journal:

 Faculty policymakers